-Asset protection is a relatively recent area of the law, it only began to develop a little over four decades ago.
+Asset protection is a relatively new area of the law, it only began to develop a little over four decades ago.
 Many of the asset protection solutions available today, such as offshore asset protection trusts began in the late 1980s, pioneered by famed Colorado attorney Barry Engel.
 Today, it is impossible to think about the history of asset protection without considering his advances in this field.

 Barry Engel was born in 1954 in the city of Los Angeles, California.
 He grew up in Omaha, Nebraska and moved to Colorado to attend the University of Colorado.
 He received his law degree in 1979 from the University of California, Hastings College of the Law.